yuryb/drex/README.md

 #Even more simple installation#
 Just copy `drex.js` to the place where `require('drex')` would find it, for instance - to the root of your Node project.

-In case you are not using NPM, there is 1 dependency that you have to resolve:
-- node-uuid (npm install node-uuid)

 #TL;DR;#
 `drex` is watching a module for updates and cleanly re-requires the module after the update.
 New code is being `require()`d as if the new code is a totally different module, so `require.cache` is not a problem.